-As mentioned earlier, R/Cs can be either off-road or on-road.
+As mentioned earlier, rc cars can be either off-road or on-road.
 But apart from those two, they can be also classified according to the way they are powered.
 Below is the classification based on the same:

 These models use a mechanically or electronically driven control to deliver signals to the electric motor attached in the car.
 The power transmitted to the engine is directly proportional to the signals transmitted by the transmitter.
 That is, the more you pull the trigger, the faster will your car run.

-Nitro powered models use small internal combustion engines which are powered by a ‘nitro’ fuel-a mixture of methanol, nitromethane, and oil (castor + synthetic oil).
+Nitro RC cars use small internal combustion engines which are powered by a ‘nitro’ fuel-a mixture of methanol, nitromethane, and oil (castor + synthetic oil).
 They also use glow plug engines.

-They are generally not meant for beginners because they have complex working and refuelling will need special care.
+They are generally not meant for beginners because they have complex working and refueling will need special care.

-Gasoline powered models are fuelled by a mixture of oil and gasoline.
+Gas powered RC cars are fueled by a mixture of oil and gasoline.
 They are more expensive than both electric and nitro cars.

 Some of their advantages are that they do not need frequent refueling, are cheaper to maintain over a long term and last much longer.

-Below is a comprehensive buying guide, that will help you make a conscious decision while buying your radio-controlled car.
+Below is a comprehensive buying guide, that will help you make a conscious decision while buying your remote control car.

 Cost: Radio Controlled Cars come in a price bracket of $ 30 to $ 299.
 Their cost is mainly influenced by their brand, scale model, features, and assembly.
 Brands like Traxxas have models starting from $ 199 and are generally equipped with superior features.
-Maisto has good R/C models from $ 30 dollars like Maisto R/C Rock Crawler Radio Control Vehicle.
+Maisto has good RC car models from $ 30 dollars like Maisto RC Rock Crawler.

 It is not always guaranteed that a high cost will give you a car with superior features.
-Many cars priced under 100 dollars do deliver a good performance.
+Many cars priced under $100 do deliver a good performance.

 These brands are known for manufacturing top quality racing model cars.

 Traxxas: Traxxas completely justifies its tagline- “The Fastest Name in Radio Control” through the manufacture of performance based racing cars models.
-Their cars are ready to go from the moment you open the box and they can be credited as one of the earliest companies to introduce a new line of revolutionary ready to race (RTR) cars.
-Their legacy in the world of R/C s still continues with newer and advanced innovations.
+Traxxas RC cars are ready to go from the moment you open the box and they can be credited as one of the earliest companies to introduce a new line of revolutionary ready to race (RTR) cars.
+Their legacy in the world of RC cars still continues with newer and advanced innovations.

 Maisto: Maisto was founded in 1967 but it gained popularity among the masses only in 1990, after manufacturing 1/18 scale models of Italian cars like Bburago, Polistil etc. The key features of their brand are their attention to detail, sleek designs and high performance.

 Redcat Racing: Redcat Racing promises to be three key things- fast, affordable and fun.
 It is amazing how it does manage to be all three.
-They produce good R/C s at a comparatively lower cost, as compared to other high-end brands like Traxxas.
+They produce fastest RC cars at a comparatively lower cost, as compared to other high-end brands like Traxxas.
 Their cars have all the necessary features which make them fast, power driven, durable and extremely fun.

 Racing Tips for Beginners

-If you are just starting to race, then here are a few tips that will help race your car in a better and perhaps in an award-winning way:
+If you are just starting to race, then here are few tips that will help you to race your car in a better and perhaps in an award-winning way:

 Track: Inspect the track well in advance before any race.
 As this will help you in deciding how to run your car at every turn, bend or slope.

-To make your radio-controlled cars last longer and retain its performance efficiency, the following tips might be helpful:
+To make your remote-control cars last longer and retain its performance efficiency, the following tips might be helpful:

 It is advisable to replace the bushings (which help tackle friction during running) with ball bearings.
 The latter have been proved to be more durable and long lasting.